Arthur Kaliyev: New York Rangers

 On January 6, 2025, Kaliyev was claimed off waivers by the New York Rangers.
-He played in 14 games for the Rangers before his season ended due to injury, and the Rangers declined to make a qualifying offer at the end of the season, making him a free agent.
+He made his Rangers debut on January 9 in a 3–2 overtime victory over the New Jersey Devils.
+He scored his first goal for the Rangers on January 16, in a 5–3 victory over the Utah Hockey Club.
+He played in 14 games for the Rangers before his season ended due to injury on March 11, recording three goals and four points.
+Kaliyev was a restricted free agent after the season, but the Rangers declined to make a qualifying offer, making him an unrestricted free agent.